Mason Mount injury: Chelsea star taken off against Valencia with ankle problem | Goal.com

-Chelsea midfielder Mason Mount was removed from Tuesday's Champions League match against Valencia after suffering an ankle injury early in the game.
+Chelsea midfielder Mason Mount limped out of Tuesday's Champions League match against Valencia after suffering an ankle injury early in the game.

 Mount initially looked to have recovered from the challenge as he played on but in the 16th minute he was no longer able to continue.